MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/postgresqlrequestplugin.md

 ## Authentication and authorization

-To authorize to a PostgreSql Server network endpoint, you need to specify the authorization information in the connection string.
+To authorize a PostgreSql Server network endpoint, you must specify the authorization information in the connection string.
 The supported authorization method is via username and password.

 ## Set callout policy